OpenEvalProject/evals/manuscripts/elife-85725/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05bqach95 Institute of Plant Biology, National Taiwan University Taipei Taiwan
+1. Institute of Plant Biology, National Taiwan University Taipei Taiwan ([ROR:05bqach95](https://ror.org/05bqach95))
-2. https://ror.org/05bqach95 Institute of Ecology and Evolutionary Biology, National Taiwan University Taipei Taiwan
+2. Institute of Ecology and Evolutionary Biology, National Taiwan University Taipei Taiwan ([ROR:05bqach95](https://ror.org/05bqach95))
-3. https://ror.org/05dvmy761 World Vegetable Center Tainan Taiwan
+3. World Vegetable Center Tainan Taiwan ([ROR:05dvmy761](https://ror.org/05dvmy761))
 4. N.I.
 Vavilov All-Russian Institute of Plant Genetic Resources (VIR) St. Petersburg Russian Federation
-5. https://ror.org/05s5aag36 Department of Agriculture and Fisheries Warwick Australia
+5. Department of Agriculture and Fisheries Warwick Australia ([ROR:05s5aag36](https://ror.org/05s5aag36))
 6. World Vegetable Center, South and Central Asia Patancheru India
-7. https://ror.org/0155zta11 Department of Plant and Soil Science and Gund Institute for the Environment, University of Vermont Burlington United States
+7. Department of Plant and Soil Science and Gund Institute for the Environment, University of Vermont Burlington United States ([ROR:0155zta11](https://ror.org/0155zta11))
-8. https://ror.org/02x91aj62 Department of Applied Mathematics, Peter the Great St. Petersburg Polytechnic University Saint Petersburg Russian Federation
+8. Department of Applied Mathematics, Peter the Great St. Petersburg Polytechnic University Saint Petersburg Russian Federation ([ROR:02x91aj62](https://ror.org/02x91aj62))
-9. https://ror.org/03taz7m60 University of Southern California Los Angeles United States
+9. University of Southern California Los Angeles United States ([ROR:03taz7m60](https://ror.org/03taz7m60))
-10. https://ror.org/05bqach95 Department of Life Science, National Taiwan University Taipei Taiwan
+10. Department of Life Science, National Taiwan University Taipei Taiwan ([ROR:05bqach95](https://ror.org/05bqach95))

 † Corresponding author

 ## Abstract

 While the domestication process has been investigated in many crops, the detailed route of cultivation range expansion and factors governing this process received relatively little attention.
-Here, using mungbean ( Vigna radiata var. radiata ) as a test case, we investigated the genomes of more than 1000 accessions to illustrate climatic adaptation’s role in dictating the unique routes of cultivation range expansion.
+Here, using mungbean (Vigna radiata var. radiata) as a test case, we investigated the genomes of more than 1000 accessions to illustrate climatic adaptation’s role in dictating the unique routes of cultivation range expansion.
 Despite the geographical proximity between South and Central Asia, genetic evidence suggests mungbean cultivation first spread from South Asia to Southeast, East and finally reached Central Asia.
 Combining evidence from demographic inference, climatic niche modeling, plant morphology, and records from ancient Chinese sources, we showed that the specific route was shaped by the unique combinations of climatic constraints and farmer practices across Asia, which imposed divergent selection favoring higher yield in the south but short-season and more drought-tolerant accessions in the north.
 Our results suggest that mungbean did not radiate from the domestication center as expected purely under human activity, but instead, the spread of mungbean cultivation is highly constrained by climatic adaptation, echoing the idea that human commensals are more difficult to spread through the south-north axis of continents.

 ## Introduction